Skip to content

 Raises:

-NonMatchingRasterMetadataException: Input feature rasters don't have same grid properties.
+NonMatchingRasterMetadataException: Input rasters don't have same grid properties.

 """